SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 For instance, the tuple type ``(Int, (Int, Int))`` contains two elements:
 The first is the named type ``Int``, and the second is another compound type ``(Int, Int)``.

-..
-TODO: TR: What about language support (syntactic sugar) for creating dictionary literals?

 This chapter discusses the types defined in the Swift language itself and describes the type inference behavior of Swift.